Thrive in today’s evolving accounting industry with George Mason University's flexible, nationally-recognized master of science in accounting program.

 We also offer an online option for those unable to travel.
 Some travel costs, such as lodging, meals, and ground transportation, are included in your tuition.
 Students are responsible for airfare to and from the country.

 Enhance Your Degree with a Certificate

 Our add-on certificate programs provide opportunities for you to acquire additional education in emerging fields while pursuing your master's in accounting.
 Each certificate program is 12 credits, and courses qualify towards the 150 hours of academic credit needed to sit for the CPA exam.
 Available as a stand-alone option or part of the master's degree.

 Meet Your Instructors

 Mason’s faculty live, work, and consult in the Washington, D.C., area and draw on their real-world experience to enrich classroom instruction.
-Mason accounting faculty teach both the on-campus and online programs.
+Costello College of Business accounting faculty teach both the on-campus and online programs.

 Senior Associate Dean for Academic Affairs and Global Engagement

 Assistant Professor, Accounting